 Ever wondered how a science lab manages to breed, feed and store a million fruit flies for experiments?
 Well, prepared to be amazed.
 The Crick Institute is offering up a behind-the-scenes look at the methods and people driving the latest scientific advances.
 And it's not just flies either, with the lid lifted on laser guides, cell growers and tech fixers too.

-The cabaret night spotlighting queer performers of colour decamps to the Southbank.
-Expect burlesque, drag and sideshows set to neo-soul, RnB and Motown all hosted by Sadie Sinner.
+The cabaret night spotlighting queer performers of colour decamps to Clapham’s Omnibus Theatre.
+Expect burlesque, drag and sideshows set to neo-soul, RnB and Motown.
+Oh, and lots of voguing.

 Snap up exclusive discounts in London

 Time Out's handpicked deals — hurry, they won't be around for long...